jezhumble/lapm/syllabus.md

 ### Assignment

-Write a short essay on the difference between the lean/agile paradigm for product development and the traditional project management process.
-Keep it between 200-300 words (conciseness is much appreciated).
+Write a 200-300 word essay on the difference between the lean/agile paradigm for product development and the traditional project management process.

 ## Unit 2.
 Economic Frameworks for Portfolio and Product Management.